kibum-moon/blog/content/home/about.md

 design:
   background:
-    # Text color (true=light, false=dark, or remove for the dynamic theme color).
-    image = "background.jpg"
+    image: background.jpg
-    # image_darken = 0.6  # Darken the image?
+    image_darken: 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.
+    image_parallax: true
+    text_color_light: true

 ---